 eBay’s Commitment to GDPR

-For more than 20 years, we have been committed to protecting the privacy and data of our hundreds of millions of global customers who use eBay’s trusted platforms.
+For 25 years, we have been committed to protecting the privacy and data of our hundreds of millions of global customers who use eBay’s trusted platforms.
 Millions of transactions happen everyday on our site, and we value the trust you place in eBay safeguarding your personal information.
 We embrace the GDPR as an opportunity to demonstrate and deepen our commitment to protecting your data.

 What has eBay done to prepare for GDPR?